 Braised brisket is the Proustian madeleine of Jewish cooking, claims cookbook author Leah Koenig.
-While there’s no question that the braised brisket your bubbe made was the best brisket ever, this recipe is about to become your next favorite brisket.
-It’s slowly roasted with red wine and honey until its suffused through and through with a sweet and tangy loveliness.
+While there’s no question that the braised brisket your bubbe made was the best brisket ever, this slightly inebriated recipe is about to become your second favorite brisket.
+It’s slowly suffused red wine and honey until its sweet and tangy and lovely through and through.
 (Did you just go weak in the knees?
 We did.)
 This recipe has been updated.
 Originally published April 9, 2016.–Renee Schettler Rossi

 What Is Second-Cut Brisket?

-This recipe calls for second-cut brisket, sometimes referred to as deckle.
-Second-cut brisket is fattier and richer than first-cut brisket with more of a short rib taste and texture that’s actually more akin to that of short ribs.
+This recipe calls for second-cut brisket, which is sometimes referred to as deckle.
+Second-cut brisket is fattier and richer than first-cut brisket, with a taste and texture that’s actually more akin to that of short ribs.
 (Nothing wrong with that!)
-It can be tricky to find in grocery stores (except maybe in Texas), so you may need to special order it from your butcher.
+It can be tricky to find in grocery stores (except in Texas), so you may need to special order it from your butcher.
 If all you can find is first-cut brisket, which is typically labeled simply “brisket,” go ahead and use it.
 The recipe will still turn out delicious.
 Just ever so slightly less special than if you’d made it with second-cut.
 But if you don’t say anything, none of your guests will be the wiser.